-What we see in most of the digital libraries are works in the public domain.61 Many works in the grey area of law, where copyright can be challenged, are simply not shown to the public, so as to avoid expensive legal trials.
+What we see in most of the digital libraries are works in the public domain.
+Many works in the gray zone of law, where copyright can be challenged, are simply not shown to the public, so as to avoid expensive legal trials.
 Some types of content, such as audiovisual, which demand the clearance of packages of rights and not simply those of a single author or rights-holder, are almost completely absent from public digital collections.
-In At the end of the day, the user may be presented with a very skewed picture of our cultural heritage, and may indeed become disinterested if she or he does not have a particular passion for things created before the twentieth century.
-These issues are by no means
+In the end of the day, the user may be presented with a much skewed picture of our cultural heritage, and may indeed become disinterested if she or he does not have a particular passion for things created before the 20th century.
+These issues are by no means trivial nor plainly technical and call for discussions with various stakeholders, so that solutions that serve both public and private interests are found.